gloobsters/gloobie/README.md

 ## Sub-projects

+### Executables & Libraries

+These sub-projects are home-grown by us.

 - `client/`: The main client.
+- `bootstrap/`: A custom bootstrapper, supporting choosing between custom renderers.
+- `renderite/`: Code and types concerning communication with FrooxEngine.
+  - `renderite/generator/`: Generates type definitions and (de)serialization code from the Renderite DLL file.
+  - `renderite/shared.zig` Automatically generated types from the Renderite DLL file.
+This should stay in sync with engine updates.
+- `math/`: An xr_linear based math library, with lots of extra routines sprinkled in.
+Taken from vrshit.
+- `build/`: Misc build scripts.
+- `logger/`: A basic logging system for our needs
+- `zinterprocess/`: Zig implementation of YDMS's fork of Interprocess.

+### Third-party abstractions

+These are Zig bindings to third-party libraries or the native libraries themselves, either our own or yoinked from somewhere.

+- `third-party/`: Third party dependencies pulled in through submodules.
 - `gpu/`: The low level GPU abstraction.
 Forked off SDL_gpu.
   - `gpu/vulkan/`: The Vulkan GPU backend.
 Primary target.
   - `gpu/d3d12/`: The D3D12 GPU backend, secondary target.